akilaak88/myRetail/README.md

 # Utility API (For Demo Purpose)

-Utility API is available is see the product Information available in Cache after fetching the information from external API and cassandra db
+Utility API is available to view the product information from Cache after fetching the response from external API and cassandra db

 # Table Structure for Cassandra
-Cassandra table to upsert/retrieve pricing information is created with the following structure(Keyspace - myretail)
+Cassandra table "to upsert/retrieve pricing information" is created with the following structure (Keyspace - myretail)

 CREATE TABLE myretail.PRODUCT_PRICE
   (tcin BIGINT,